IEvangelist/davidpine.net/content/blog/github-profanity-filter.md

 ## GitHub Webhooks

 I'm going to assume that you're unfamiliar with "webhooks".
 Think of a webhook as simply being an event.
 Like all other events, you can subscribe to them.
 Much like an event, when you subscribe you provide a handler or a callback.
 When the event occurs, it calls your handler.
 But with a webhook, you get a bit more control over how the event is communicated.
-GitHub offers <a href="https://developer.github.com/webhooks/#events" target="_blank">webhooks for many types of events</a>.
+GitHub offers {{< url-link "webhooks for many types of events" "https://developer.github.com/webhooks/#events" >}}.

 Open a GitHub repository that you're the owner of.
 From within the GitHub user interface navigate to **<i class="fa fa-cog"></i> Settings**, then select **Webhooks** from the left panel.
 Click the **Add webhook** button and explore the various options available to you for configuring a webhook.